D2KLab/twitpersonality/PersonalityPrediction/Tuning/README.md

 Parameters' tuning for Machine Learning Models
 ======
-Python 3 scripts to test machine learning models with different parameters and measure their accuracy
+Python3 scripts to test machine learning models with different parameters and measure their accuracy

 Requires
 -----